DenTechs/vr-surround-sound-rotation/README.md

 ```
 ### 2. Set Up Surround Sound Device

-Make sure your surround sound ouput is set up properly set up in Windows
+Make sure your surround sound ouput is set up properly in Windows

 1. Go to Windows Settings > System > Sound > More Sound Settings
 2. Select your surround sound device and choose "Configure" at the bottom left